Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Conventional Machine Learning vs. Deep Learning

-Due to their layered architecture and the vector-valued representations deep learning models tend to have a high capacity.
-This is, they can approximate a large variety of complex functions \citep{Goodfellow2016}.
+To wrap up and to sum up: Because they are composed of a stack of nonlinear functions that map from one vector representation to the next, deep learning models tend to have a high capacity \citep[p.~5, 168]{Goodfellow2016}.
+This is, they can approximate a large variety of complex functions \citep[p.~110]{Goodfellow2016}.
 On less complex data structures, large deep learning models may risk overfitting and conventional machine learning approaches with lower expressivity may be more suitable.
-The ability to express complicated functions as well as the ability to automatically learn representations and the ability to encode information on connections between sequential inputs, however, seems essential when working with textual data: Empirically, deep learning models outperform classic machine learning algorithms on nearly all NLP tasks \citep{Ruder2020b}.
+The ability to express complicated functions, the ability to automatically learn multi-layered representations, and the ability to encode information on dependencies between tokens and to encode context-dependent meanings of tokens, however, seem important when working with text data: In most areas of NLP, bag-of-words-based representations coupled with conventional machine learning does not constitute the state-of-the-art for some time now \citep{Goldberg2016}.
+Moreover, models that learn deep and contextualized representations tend to generalize better across a wide spectrum of specific target tasks compared to the one-layer representations from early word embedding architectures \citep[see e.g.][]{McCann2018}.
+Consequently, over the last two decades, the field of NLP moved from sparse, high-dimensional representations of single textual features and documents to dense, relatively low-dimensional, deep, and contextualized representations.
+Today, models that can learn deep contextualized representations and that can be transferred (and then put to use) across learning tasks and domains are at the heart of many modern NLP approaches \citep{Bommasani2021}.
+How and why models are transferred across tasks and domains is described in the next section.